astur/abbado/README.md

 * `stopped` - returns `true` if control flow is stopped and `false` otherwise.
 * `stop` - manually stop control flow.
+* `pause` - set flows on pause (only parameter - pause length in ms).
+* `wait` - waits for pause finish.
+Actually returns promise, that resolves after pause finished or immediately if there is no pause.

 ### options: